JamieFristrom/dungeonlife/README.md

 Run the game from within Roblox!
 If you did everything exactly right and there are no unforseen problems with your setup it should work!

-If you have problems let me know but I can't promise speedy answers!
+If you have problems let me know (join the Discord or message @happionlabs on twitter) but I can't promise speedy answers!

 # adding the localization table